mouadbinouni/consultant-technical-lead/README.md

 # consultant-technical-lead

-This repository demonstrates my skills as a **Blockchain Devoloper / Consultant / Technical Lead** for a Python → Solidity migration project.
+This repository demonstrates my skills as a Blockchain Developer, Consultant, and Technical Lead for a Python → Solidity migration project.
 It includes secure ERC20 token and staking contracts, Python validation, test vectors, and migration flowcharts.

 ---